Motion Guided LIDAR-camera Self-calibration and Accelerated Depth Upsampling for Autonomous Vehicles: Abstract

 \section{Abstract}

-In this work we describe a novel motion guided method for targetless self-calibration of a LiDAR and camera and use the re-projection of LiDAR points onto the image reference frame for real-time depth upsampling.
+{\normalfont This work proposes a novel motion guided method for targetless self-calibration of a LiDAR and camera and use the re-projection of LiDAR points onto the image reference frame for real-time depth upsampling.
 The calibration parameters are estimated by optimizing an objective function that penalizes distances between 2D and re-projected 3D motion vectors obtained from time-synchronized image and point cloud sequences.
-For upsampling, we propose a simple, yet effective and time efficient formulation that minimizes depth gradients subject to an equality constraint involving the LiDAR measurements.
-We test our algorithms on real data from urban environments and demonstrate that our two methods are effective and suitable to mobile robotics and autonomous vehicle applications imposing real-time requirements.
+For upsampling, a simple, yet effective and time efficient formulation that minimizes depth gradients subject to an equality constraint involving the LiDAR measurements is proposed.
+Validation is performed on recorded real data from urban environments and demonstrations that our two methods are effective and suitable to mobile robotics and autonomous vehicle applications imposing real-time requirements is shown. }